-There are many energy drinks in the market now that are zero-sugar with little to none calories.
+There are many energy drinks in the market now that are zero-sugar with little to no calories.
 I personally prefer REIZE, which is sugar-free and also home delivered.
 Talk about convenience.

-While most people agree that it's fine to drink black coffee or green tea during your fasting window, recently, I've been hearing some people say that if you truly want to maximize the benefits of 16/8 fasting you shouldn't drink anything except for water.
+People agree that it’s fine to drink black coffee or green tea during your fasting window.
+However, I’ve been hearing some people say that if you truly want to maximise the benefits of 16/8 fasting you shouldn’t drink anything except for water.

-Be sure to monitor your own bodies reaction to drinking energy drinks while on an intermittent fast and see what works best for you.
+Be sure to monitor your own body’s reaction to drinking energy drinks while on an intermittent fast and see what works best for you.

-Beginners of intermittent fasting might find it hard to jump into a fasting regime and not have energy for their daily activities thereafter.
-Therefore, consuming an energy drink before you begin your fasting period (or when you break your fast) might provide you with the perfect amount of energy to last you throughout the day.
+Consuming an energy drink before you begin your fasting period (or when you break your fasting) might provide you with the perfect amount of energy to last you throughout the day.